mrets/Help/hourly_reporting.md

 # Troubleshooting
 ### Why is some of my hourly data missing?
 You may see a value of '-' depending on your selected time zone.
 This value fills in gaps between the issuance time zone and the reporting time zone.
 For example, Generator A issued 10 kW at 01:00 **Pacific Time**.
 On the report in **Central Time**, that 10 kW generation will show at 03:00.

+M-RETS defaults to Coordinated Universal Time also known as UTC.

 <p align="center">
   <img src="https://github.com/mrets/photos/blob/master/hourly_reporting_6.png?raw=true">